 An all natural, non-fading, protector of soapstone and wood

-Finally an all-natural, earth-friendly product that can be used on Soapstone and wooden food contact items.
+Finally an all-natural, earth-friendly product that can be used on Soapstone, wooden and many more food contact items.
 “Soapstone Sealer” will provide a low luster wood finish on soapstone without the continuous reapplication that is required with mineral oil.

 Soapstone Sealer is made from all natural products and is not a petroleum product like mineral oil.
 Mineral oil, also known as liquid petrolatum, is a byproduct in the distillation of petroleum to produce gasoline.
 Mineral oil is a non-drying oil.
 What this means is that it does not evaporate but is picked up and transferred around the house.
 This is how it disappears off the soapstone.
 Our Soapstone Sealer & Wood Wax cannot be applied over a previously mineral oiled surface.
 Mineral oil must be removed before applying.

 - 4 oz. covers 50 sq. ft.